 The remainder of this article is organized as follows.
 Section 2 describes the derivation of our estimator along with details on how the bandwidth, covariance matrix and confidence intervals can be constructed.
 This section also highlights some key computational considerations when implementing the estimator.
 Section 3 discusses how the various functions and features of the package can be implemented in practice through examples of code snippets with a toy dataset.
-Section 4 illustrates the performance of the estimator through a simulation excercise.
+Section 4 illustrates the performance of the estimator through Monte Carlo simulation excercises and compares the performance of 1pcde against the alternative packages identified in Table 1 on a real dataset.
 Finally, we conclude in Section 5.
-Additional information about the R package lpcde, including replication files and datasets, can be found at https://nppackages.github.io/lpcde/.
+An abbreviated version of this article is published in Cattaneo et al. (2025), and additional information about the R package 1pcde, including replication files and datasets, can be found at https://nppackages.github.io/1pcde/.